 10. How Many Letters of Recommendation Are Required?

-The number of letters of recommendation required varies from school to school more than it does from one application service to the next.
+The number of letters of recommendation you need varies between schools and application services.
 Regardless of the application service you’re using to apply, it’s most important to find out how many letters are required for each individual school.

 You will generally be covered if you acquire 4-5 strong letters of recommendation across science, non-science, and extracurriculars.
 If you are exclusively applying to medical schools in Texas, you only need 3-4 letters of recommendation.